bballdave025/manuscript-waste-reuse-finder/README.md

 [More information (bballdave025's metadata)](./Heidelberg_-_salVII73_URL.txt)

-### Example 1.1 : Image Contains Manuscript Reuse Fragment
+### Example 1.1 : Image of Binding Containing Manuscript Reuse Fragment

 <b>This is in the positive class.</b>